quicwg/base-drafts/draft-ietf-quic-transport.md

 header packet with an alternative version number it has advertised.

-## Distributing the Alternative Initial Set
+## Distributing the Seeds

-This specification defines how the alternative initial set is used as well as how it is advertised using a NEW_TOKEN frame.
-Other specifications MAY define other methods for distributing or deducing the alternative initial set.
+This specification defines how the seeds are used as well as how they are advertised using a NEW_TOKEN frame.
+Other specifications MAY define other methods for distributing or deducing these seeds.

 # Packets and Frames {#packets-frames}